Three original Rife Machines have been found. Find out how they really worked by reading:

 Because no actual scientific tests have been done with ray tubes demonstrating that they are exempt from the inverse-square law then we are left with only one conclusion, this law does apply to ray tubes.
 Because of this we will use this inverse-square law of power loss for a ray tube.
 Therefore, with a 50 watt power output at one foot away from the ray tube you would only have 12.5 watts.
 At two feet you only have 3.125 watts and at 3 feet you only have about .78 of a watt.
 The laws of physics are important to understand because Dr. Rife and the doctors that used his equipment put the ray tube within a few inches to a few feet of the patient’s body.
 One of Dr. Rife's 1950's business partners, John Marsh, wrote a paper in which he stated that the Ray tube should be used from 12 to 24 inches from the body:

+In another paper written in 1959 entitled "Electron Therapy" this same distance is mention twice.
 Dr. Couche said that he would sometimes touch the body of the patient in the area that needed to be treated.
 When we discussed this with Dr. Robert P. Stafford M.D., he said that when he treated cancer patients he would put the ray tube within a few inches of the body and treat a 6 inch square area.
 He would move the ray tube up and down and back and forth so that the whole 6 inch area was treated.
 He said that he did this because of the way the phanotron (ray tube nickname) ray tube worked.
 The design of a phanotron ray tube makes it partially directional and concentrates its energy or power into a smaller area.
-Due to the "Inverse-square law" power loss it is easy to understand why Dr. Stafford, Dr. Couche, Dr. Rife and the other doctors used the ray tube right next to the body.
+Due to the "Inverse-Square Law" power loss it is easy to understand why Dr. Stafford, Dr. Couche, Dr. Rife and the other doctors used the ray tube right next to the body.
 Many people have used these RF (Radio Frequency) ray tube instruments and have noticed that within several feet they will get a strong reaction but beyond this it drops of very quickly.
 It is apparent that there was a good reason why the ray tube was used close to the patients body.

 We built both the Aubrey Scoon Beam Ray replica ray tube instrument and the 1953 AZ-58 Beam Ray replica ray tube Rife Machine.
 The 1953 AZ-58 (Rife instrument made by Life Labs) was built from schematics that are on Stan Truman’s site, http://www.rife.org, under AZ-58 research information.
 This AZ-58 instrument is nearly the same as the original Rife Ray #5 or Beam Ray Clinical instrument and schematics can be found on this page.